LeAnThuyen/MicroservicesLearning/README.md

    FROM mcr.microsoft.com/dotnet/sdk:6.0 as build
 + "as base" and "as build". as base is the base dotnet version of csproj file. as build is the environment of this one to build csproj file (Force same version with base).

-2. Let's Copy all of path reference of csproj file and write like below COPY ["{ Typing your path of csproj file. example: Services/Ordering.API/Ordering.Api/Ordering.API.csproj }","{ Typing your path of csproj file and remove from start of path csproj file such as Services/Ordering.API/Ordering.Api/ }"]
+2. Let's Copy all path reference of csproj file and write like below COPY ["{ Typing your path of csproj file. example: Services/Ordering.API/Ordering.Api/Ordering.API.csproj }","{ Typing your path of csproj file and remove from start of path csproj file such as Services/Ordering.API/Ordering.Api/ }"]
 + do similar for all remaining reference